 - All courses are expected to make arrangements for the delivery, set-up and collection of any audio/visual media equipment needed to facilitate the administration of oral/aural components of the examination.

 - The course instructional staff is responsible for obtaining attendance slips and if needed, examination booklets, prior to the start of the examination.

-- The course instructional staff is expected to take attendance at the examination and to report absences to the FAS Registrar’s Office after the completion of the examination using the Examination Absence Form found on the Exams page of the FAS Registrar's Office website.
+- The course instructional staff is expected to take attendance at the examination and to report absences to the FAS Registrar’s Office after the completion of the examination using the Exam Roster located on the my.harvard Teaching and Advising tab.